skyfox69/jsapi/README.md

 The one and only positional argument of the `api_request_body` directive specifies the mandatory name of the reusable request body.

-Reusable request bodies can be referred by name as
+A request body defined by `api_request_body` can be referred as below.

 ```ruby
 api_operation do
   request_body ref: 'foo'
 end
 ```

-or

 ```ruby
 api_operation do